ethereum/ethereum-org-website/src/content/developers/tutorials/erc721-vyper-annotated-code/index.md

 * `transferFrom`, which lets the sender specify any destination address and places the responsibility for the transfer on the sender.
 This means that you can transfer to an invalid address, in which case the NFT is lost for good.
-* `safeTransferFrom`, which checks if the NFT is sent to a contract.
+* `safeTransferFrom`, which checks if the destination address is a contract.
 If so, the ERC-721 contract asks the receiving contract if it wants to receive the NFT.

 To answer `safeTransferFrom` requests a receiving contract has to implement `ERC721Receiver`.